SciBiteLtd/centree-devops/README.md

 * Docker engine
 * Docker compose
 * Valid Scibite CENtree license
-* Dockerhub user with access to [CENtree dockerhub repository]
+* Dockerhub user with access to [CENtree dockerhub repository] (access will be granted by SciBite on valid licence)

 You will need docker and docker-compose installed in your server/computer.
 This version has being tested with docker ([installing docker]) **19.03.4-ce**